rostekus/Document-Scanner/README.md

  - QR code Scanner
  - interactive as also automatic selection of documents

  Supported Languages: German, English, French, Italian, Portuguese and Spanish.
-NN correctly detects the languegage of the text 97% of the time.
+NN correctly detects the language of the text 97% of the time.
 Check `/src/language/langNN.ipynb` for more information.

  The UI code for the interactive mode is adapted from `interacrer.py` from matplotlib [page](https://matplotlib.org/examples/event_handling/poly_editor.html).